Homemade Taco Sauce

-- 4 c. pureed tomatoes (to make it thicker you could use tomato paste)
+- 4 cups pureed tomatoes (to make it thicker you could use some tomato paste)

-- 2 T minced onion
+- 2 Tablespoon minced onion

-- 1/2 c. vinegar
+- 1/2 cup vinegar

-- 1 T 1 t. garlic powder
+- 1 Tablespoon and 1 teaspoon garlic powder

-- 1 T 1 t. garlic salt
+- 1 Tablespoon and 1 teaspoon garlic salt

-- 2 t. paprika
+- 2 teaspoons paprika

-- 2 t. sugar
+- 2 teaspoons sugar

 - 4 chopped jalapenos

-Hot water canner
+- Hot water canner

-Large sauce pan
+- Large sauce pan

-Jars, lids, rims
+- Jars, lids, rims

 Mix all ingredients together in the saucepan and simmer together for about 15 minutes, stirring occasionally.
-Put into jars using the ladle leaving headspace.
+Put into pint sized jars using the ladle leaving headspace.
 Don’t forget to clean off the tops of the jars before you put on the lids and rims.
 Screw the lids on tight and process in the hot water canner for 40 minutes.
 Take them out and carefully set them on a flat surface.
 Make sure the lids have sealed before you put them on the shelf.
 If they haven’t, re-process them.
 Enjoy!